LAG-3, an immune checkpoint molecule.

 LAG-3 is a prime target for immune checkpoint blockade in immuno-oncology as it is readily expressed at high levels on tumor infiltrating lymphocytes in many human tumors.
 Most of the LAG-3 related development is occurring in the anti-LAG-3 antagonist antibody field.

-The product candidate is currently in Phase II clinical trials, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.
+The product candidate is currently in different Phase II clinical trials, with the Novartis partnership set to deliver development milestones and royalty payments subject to its development progress and ultimate success.

 IMP761, an agonist LAG-3 antibody for autoimmune diseases